SystemsApproach/security/intro.rst

 common enough that applications such as FTP (the file transfer protocol) were adapted to work with them.

 Also in the early 1990s, the Internet was growing quickly enough to make it clear that IP version 4 (IPv4), with 32-bit addresses, would eventually run out of address space.
 The effort to create a new version of IP, known as IPng (next generation) before being officially labeled as IPv6, had a much larger scope than a simple increase in the address space.
-There was a sense that this was perhaps the last opportunity to significantly change the IP layer, and thus the time to address perceived shortcomings of the Internet.
+Among those working on IPv6 requirements, some argued that this was perhaps the last opportunity to significantly change the IP layer, and thus the time to address perceived shortcomings of the Internet.
 High on the list of such shortcomings to be addressed was security.

 The security features that were proposed for IPv6 included headers to support encryption, message integrity and authentication.
 However, it became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
-These extensions became known collectively as *IPSEC (IP security)* and are described in several dozen RFCs.
+These extensions became known collectively as *IPsec (IP security)* and are described in several dozen RFCs.
 We discuss them in a later chapter.

-It is worth noting that, even if IPSEC had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm.
+It is worth noting that, even if IPsec had existed in 1988, it would probably have had minimal impact on the spread of the Morris Worm.
 This is because the worm spread among hosts that were *supposed* to connect to each other (e.g., to exchange